MFA Sites

 • low-quality website UX/UI design & layout (supposedly due to the use of a website template);

-• low-quality, generic or duplicate content (often composed using the generative AI tools);
+• low-quality, generic or duplicate content (often composed using generative AI), as detected by AI content detection tools;

 • big share of the paid traffic [sourcing], and more.